Coledale horseshoe

-The Coledale horseshoe, or Coledale Round, is a semi-circle of fells surrounding Coledale in the Lake District.
+The Coledale horseshoe, or Coledale Round, is a semi-circle of fells surrounding Coledale in the Lake District, England.

 It provides excellent ridge-walking over the fells.
 Due to the topography, there are multiple variants of the horseshoe with the option for walkers to add in a variety of extra peaks if they choose.

 Fell structure

-A horseshoe of high summits surrounds Coledale, from Grisedale Pike in the north, round through Hopegill Head, down to the pass of Coledale Hause, and then up to Eel Crag (known as 'Cragg Hill' on Ordance Survey maps) and Sail.
-To the south the ridge splits into two, with Scar Crags and Causey Pike on the outer ridge and Outerside and Barrow forming what Wainwright called “a lower and parallel ridge like an inner balcony”.
+A horseshoe of high summits surrounds Coledale: from Grisedale Pike in the north, round through Hopegill Head, down to the pass of Coledale Hause, and then up to Eel Crag (named 'Cragg Hill' on Ordnance Survey maps) and Sail.
+To the south, the ridge splits into two after Sail, with Scar Crags and Causey Pike on the outer ridge, and Outerside and Barrow on the inner, forming what Wainwright called: "a lower and parallel ridge like an inner balcony".